 Finding the UK Bank Account with the best interest rate

-Sadly we don’t have the resources to maintain a list of the best rates on UK Bank Accounts – but both Which and MoneySavingExpert have a good list of recommended current accounts we suggest taking a look at.
+Sadly we don’t have the resources to maintain a list of the best rates on UK Bank Accounts – but Which, MoneySavingExpert and Compare the Market have a good list of recommended current accounts we suggest taking a look at.
 These explain the rates on some of the best accounts out there and requirements or limitations.

 However if you’re thinking Nationwide might be the best option for you, please use the Contact Us form to let the Wilderness know – a referral will get you an extra £100!